Nutrient cycles in the Arctic

 Field measurements, remote sensing data and modelling from researchers from a wide range of fields, from multiple institutions and from several locations on Svalbard, will provide key input to these processes.

-A series of activities within the framework of the project, such as keynote seminars, a workshop in Italy in the fall of 2020, and a series of writing workshops, will lead up to a series of scientific publications, and to presentations at the Svalbard Science Conference 2021.
+A series of activities within the framework of the project, such as keynote seminars, a workshop in Italy, and a series of writing workshops, will lead up to a series of scientific publications.

 - Dust in polar regions and its importance for nutrient cycles, Pavla Dagsson-Waldhauserova, Agricultural University of Iceland, Iceland (Vimeo)